-As a high school piano student at the University of North Carolina School of the Arts you will be part of a renowned program that educates you to be a versatile artist, ready for the challenges and rigors of a college program.
+As a student in the high school piano program at University of North Carolina School of the Arts you will be part of a renowned program that educates you to be a versatile artist, ready for the challenges and rigors of a college program.

 You will be able to focus on your passion for music while also studying traditional academic courses.
 You will have weekly private lessons, group master classes, theory and sight reading lessons and can be assigned to chamber and large ensembles as appropriate.
 The School of Music requires a weekly Performance Hour where music students and faculty perform a wide range of musical styles and genres.
 The unique curriculum at UNCSA, with its high school through postgraduate programs, provides positive interaction between students of different experience levels.
 The program exposes you to a variety of instruments and music selections from different periods and from around the world.